 Walk us through your night with the team after winning the Stanley Cup.

-So what people see is the celebration in the locker room which is probably the coolest part.
+What people see is the celebration in the locker room which is probably the coolest part.
 Everyone is partying, smoking cigars and spraying the coaches with champagne.
 Finally you shower, put your suit on and get on the plane.
 What you don’t see is that the plane ride is a big party too.
-As soon as we landed in Chicago there were fire trucks and cop cars along the entire runway and they were shooting water on the plane.
+As soon as we landed in Chicago there were fire trucks and cop cars along the entire runway, they were shooting water on the plane.
 It was pretty cool.
-There were probably 500 people by our bus on the tarmac where we pulled up to.
-People were going nuts.
+There were probably 500 people going nuts by our bus on the tarmac where we pulled up to.
 Then we took the bus to Harry Caray’s.

 When did you finally make it to the bar?